Rem0o/FanControl.ADLX/README.md

 <br/><br/>
 https://gpuopen.com/adlx/

+## [OBSOLETE]

+As of [V195](https://github.com/Rem0o/FanControl.Releases/releases/tag/V195), FanControl has integrated the plugin in the main application.

 ## ADLX Bindings

 I did my best to make functional bindings in this fork following the other examples/bindings : https://github.com/Rem0o/ADLX<br/>